Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 In the case of the local file the binary come directly from your disk, while the binary for the remote file comes from the server (which is probably still your disk :) ).

+Much like the LocalFile, the remote file takes advantage of the `ReplaySubject` which prevents the need to make more than one REST call to retrieve the image binary while still using the Observable abstraction.

 [Link To File](https://github.com/cyclic-reference/mongo-images/blob/master/web-content/src/app/projectFiles/model/RemoteProjectFile.ts)